Bw00d/sublime_learning/README.md

 * I am finding it difficult to get mousetrap to record keystrokes.
 * So far attempts to change the height of the editor for each lesson have caused the syntax highlighting to disappear and have had no effect on the editor height.
 * I am unable to get the offcanvas menu to work.
 The way the asset pipeline requires files may be causing a conflict.
+* Trying to compare angle brackets between the editor and the answer always returns unequal.
+This may be an effect of using markdown.

 ####Usage